 One option if you suspect that you may have low digestive enzymes is to supplement with digestive enzymes and see if your symptoms improve, however this may not address the underlying cause of why you have low digestive enzymes.

-The best way to test how much pancreatic digestive enzymes you are producing is with a comprehensive stool analysis, this will measure your levels of pancreatic elastase so that you will know whether you need to supplement with digestive enzymes or if your symptoms are caused by other factors.
+The best way to test how much pancreatic digestive enzymes you are producing is with a GI Map Test, this will measure your levels of pancreatic elastase so that you will know whether you need to supplement with digestive enzymes or if your symptoms are caused by other factors.

 While supplements will help to provide the necessary digestive enzymes there are other diet and lifestyle changes that can be made to help stimulate your own body’s production of digestive enzymes.

-Chew your food – This might seem like such a basic (and boring) suggestion yet it is something that many people forget in this fast paced world, or while they eat their meals in front of a screen.
-Chewing your food also stimulates messages from your brain to your stomach to start producing stomach acid and pepsin, and this stimulates your pancreas to start producing digestive enzymes
+This might seem like such a basic (and boring) suggestion yet it is something that many people forget in this fast paced world, or while they eat their meals in front of a screen.
+Chewing your food also stimulates messages from your brain to your stomach to start producing stomach acid and pepsin, and this stimulates your pancreas to start producing digestive enzymes.

-Reduce stress – This is easier said than done but there are a couple of simple breathing and meditation techniques that you can do for a few minutes a day to help reduce your “flight or fight” response, and this will enable your digestion to work more efficiently.
+This is easier said than done but there are a couple of simple breathing and meditation techniques that you can do for a few minutes a day to help reduce your “flight or fight” response, and this will enable your digestion to work more efficiently.
 This is not an instant quick fix, however if you persevere the results will come.
-Stress can be assessed with the DUTCH hormone test that measures adrenal and sex hormones
+Stress can be assessed with the DUTCH hormone test that measures adrenal and sex hormones.

 It is best to take digestive enzymes with meals, I recommend starting out with one capsule with each meal and only if necessary increasing to two capsules.
 It does not really matter if you take the enzymes before or after meals, as long as you take them within about 30 minutes of eating they should be effective.